John Lanigan (historian): Life

-Lanigan passed away on 7 July 1828, at the age of about seventy, and was buried in the neighbouring churchyard of Finglas Church.
+Lanigan died on 7 July 1828, at the age of about seventy, and was buried in the neighbouring churchyard of Finglas Church.
 Thirty-three years later, in 1861, his literary admirers erected a cross in his memory, bearing an inscription in both Latin and Irish.
 Many years after his death, his research on the History was finally appreciated.

 Works

 Besides his writings mentioned above, there are: